Master Agreement (E204CW)

 Article 2—Term and Termination

 This Agreement is effective upon acceptance.
 Customer may terminate this Agreement or any Esri Offerings license or subscription at any time upon written notice to Esri.
-Termination without cause does not entitle Customer to receive any refund of fees paid or to terminate pending Services engagements without further liability.
+Termination without cause does not entitle Customer to receive any refund of fees paid.
+Any right to terminate pending Services engagements for convenience is set forth in the applicable section in the body of this Agreement.
 Either party may terminate this Agreement or any license or subscription for a material breach that is not cured within 30 days of written notice to the breaching party.
 Upon any termination of this Agreement for breach, Esri will stop providing Services.
 Any licenses in Esri Offerings that survive termination of this Agreement continue under the terms of this Agreement.

 If Esri terminates this Agreement following Customer's breach, then Esri may also, at its election, terminate Customer's licenses or subscriptions in Esri Offerings.
-If Customer terminates this Agreement for any reason, then Customer may, at its election, also terminate Customer's licenses or subscriptions in Esri Offerings.
+If Customer terminates this Agreement for cause or convenience, then Customer may, at its election, also terminate Customer's licenses or subscriptions to Esri Offerings.

 Upon any termination of a license or subscription, Customer will